coconautti/http4k-rest-example/README.md

 Key components:

 * http4k with Netty as engine and Jackson for JSON serialization
-* Exposed used as SQL DSL
+* Exposed used as SQL DSL (to be replaced by sequel
-* Spek for writing test with Mockito for mocking
+* KotlinTest for writing test with Mockito for mocking

 The example project can be used as a starting point for building REST services.
 The code contains a controller for service status and another controller for an imaginary user API.
 All code is packaged by feature.
 Common stuff is in common package.